Data-Centric Foundation Models in Computational Healthcare: A Survey: Foundation Models in Healthcare

 \subsubsection{Pre-training strategy}

 Healthcare FM pre-training typically utilizes a range of pre-training strategies derived from general-domain FMs due to their potential generalization power.

-The first pre-training strategy is masked language/image modeling, following BERT~\cite{devlin2018bert} and masked autoencoder (MAE)~\cite{he2022mae}.
-For instance, SciBERT~\cite{Beltagy2019SciBERT} and PubMedBERT~\cite{gu2021pubmedbert} are pre-trained on multi-domain scientific publications and biomedical domain-specific corpora respectively, based on BERT strategy.
+One pre-training strategy is masked language/image modeling, following BERT~\cite{devlin2018bert} and masked autoencoder (MAE)~\cite{he2022mae}.
+For instance, SciBERT~\cite{Beltagy2019SciBERT} and PubMedBERT~\cite{gu2021pubmedbert} are pre-trained on multi-domain scientific publications and biomedical domain-specific corpora, respectively, based on the BERT strategy.
+Complementary to masked modeling, autoregressive pre-training supports generative biomedical LMs.
 BioGPT~\cite{luo2022biogpt} is pre-trained on PubMed\footnote{\url{https://pubmed.ncbi.nlm.nih.gov/}} abstracts following GPT-2~\cite{radford2019gpt2} for generative language tasks.
 RETFound~\cite{zhou2023retfound} is an FM for retinal image disease detection, pre-trained on a large collection of unannotated retinal images to reconstruct input images with 75\% masked patches, following MAE.
 Similarly, General Expression Transformer (GET)~\cite{fu2023get} is an FM for modeling transcriptional regulation across 213 human cell types.
 GET is pre-trained to predict the motif binding scores of masked regulatory elements in the input to learn regulatory patterns.

-Contrastive learning is another important pre-training strategy for medical FMs.
-For example, REMEDIS~\cite{azizi2023robust} is a medical vision model pre-trained via contrastive learning to extract representative visual features for medical images.
-Pai et al. develop an FM for cancer imaging biomarker discovery by contrastively training a convolutional vision encoder~\cite{pai2024foundation}.
-Vision-language models such as MedCLIP~\cite{wang2022medclip}, MI-Zero~\cite{lu2023mi-zero}, and PLIP~\cite{huang2023plip}, are contrastively pre-trained on domain-specific image-text pairs.
-They achieve positive performance on zero-shot image classification tasks in radiology and pathology.
+Contrastive learning is another important pre-training strategy for medical FMs, including medical vision pre-training and vision-language alignment with domain-specific image-text pairs~\cite{azizi2023robust,huang2023plip,lu2024visual,kim2024transparent}.
+Additional model-by-model examples are provided in \appref{appendix:ext-medfm}.

+Masked modeling is well-suited for dense prediction tasks, including text generation and image segmentation, making it widely used in healthcare FM pre-training.
+In contrast, contrastive learning is more effective for representation learning and multi-modal understanding, offering a broader generalization but requiring a larger scale of data for negative sampling.
+Researchers have combined masked modeling and contrastive learning to capture representations at different scales in pathological imaging.
+For example, Prov-GigaPath~\cite{xu2024whole} is a whole-slide FM for digital pathology that employs a tile-level encoder trained following DINOv2 and a slide-level encoder trained via MAE.

 Beyond these pre-training strategies, inspiration has been drawn from language models' ability to process sequential inputs, leading to large pre-trained models for protein sequence tasks.
 ESM-2~\cite{lin2023esm} is a Transformer model with 15B parameters pre-trained on millions of protein sequences to predict protein structure directly from amino acid sequences, fast and accurately.
 ESM-2 illustrates the immense potential of LLMs to learn patterns in protein sequences across evolution.
 AlphaMissense~\cite{cheng2023alphamissense} pre-trains an AlphaFold-like model~\cite{jumper2021alphafold} to predict protein structure via protein language modeling.
 It then fine-tunes the model with an additional variant pathogenicity classification objective on human and primate variant population frequency databases.
 AlphaMissense achieves state-of-the-art performance on missense variant pathogenicity prediction.